ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/faq.md

 ## 💬**Does this server require a modpack?**
 <details>
 <summary>No modpacks required - Vanilla Minecraft only!</summary>
 For all our servers, you can join using any Minecraft vanilla modpack on 1.21.X.
-There’s also an optional modpack scheduled for release later in 2025.</details>
+There’s also an optional modpack.</details>

 ## 💬**Does Bedrock support exist?**
 <details>